Legal & Policies

 • Processing by Mistral AI is subject to their Data Processing Addendum (DPA), available at legal.mistral.ai.

-• The Zero Data Retention (ZDR) option is available upon request from Mistral AI, allowing the elimination of any retention of inputs and outputs beyond the processing time of the request.
+• The Zero Data Retention (ZDR) option is available upon request from Mistral AI, allowing for the deletion of any retention of inputs and outputs beyond the request processing time.

-Privacy level: Good.
-Data is hosted in the European Union by default, by a French company natively subject to the GDPR.
+Confidentiality level: Good.
+Data is hosted in the European Union by default, by a French company natively subject to GDPR.
 It is not used for model training (Scale plan).
 Mistral AI retains requests for 30 days for abuse monitoring, then deletes them.
-This level falls between OpenAI (data transferred to the United States) and OptIA Online (no retention, private infrastructure).
+This level is between OpenAI (data transferred to the United States) and OptIA Online (no retention, private infrastructure).

-When the user selects the OptIA Online engine:
+When the user enables Private AI mode, all analyses and conversations with OptiBot are processed by the OptIA Online engine:

-• The selected table is converted to text and sent via Thomas LEQUEUX Consulting's secure backend server to a private GPU container, operated exclusively by Thomas LEQUEUX Consulting.
+• The selected table is converted into text and sent via the secure backend server of Thomas LEQUEUX Consulting to a private GPU container, operated exclusively by Thomas LEQUEUX Consulting.

-• The AI model (Qwen 2.5 72B) runs in this private container; no third-party AI provider is involved in the processing.
+• The artificial intelligence model (Qwen 2.5 72B) is executed in this private container; no third-party AI provider is involved in the processing.

-• The GPU container is hosted by Modal (Modal Labs, Inc.), which is SOC 2 Type II certified and HIPAA compliant.
+• The GPU container is hosted by the Modal platform (Modal Labs, Inc.), certified SOC 2 Type II and HIPAA-compliant.

-• The backend server (Render) does not retain or log the content of requests or responses.
+• The backend server (Render) does not retain or log the content of requests or AI responses.

-• The GPU container does not store any user data on disk: the model runs entirely in GPU RAM and data is purged at the end of processing.
+• The GPU container does not retain any user data on disk: the model runs entirely in GPU RAM, and data is purged at the end of processing.

 • The GPU container automatically shuts down after a period of inactivity (scale-to-zero), reducing the exposure surface.